Skip to main content

 commands:

-Secrets are not exposed to pull requests by default.
-You can override this behavior by creating the secret and enabling the pull_request event type, either in UI or by CLI, see below.
+By default, secrets are not exposed to pull requests.
+However, you can change this behavior by creating the secret and enabling the pull_request event type.
+This can be configured either through the UI or via the CLI, as demonstrated below.

 note

-Secrets are added to the Woodpecker in the UI or with the CLI.
+Secrets can be added through the UI or via the CLI.

 woodpecker-cli secret add \